Wide Attention Is The Way Forward For Transformers?: Discussion

 \subsection{Mixed Attention}

-With wider attention layers, the possible advantages of mixing different attention methods becomes more viable.
-Here we test a uniform mixture of attentions in both wide and deep variants to see how these models perform when attention is not homogeneous.
+With wider attention layers, the advantages of mixing attention methods becomes more viable.
+We test a uniform mixture of attentions in both wide and deep variants to see how these models perform.
 For each layer we use an equal mix of the following attention mechanisms: BigBird, Linear Transformer, Linformer, Local, Longformer, Performer, Sparse Transformer, and Synthesizer.

-We omit Sinkhorn attention since it does not use the [CLS] token for classification like the other attention methods.
+We omit Sinkhorn since it does not use the [CLS] token for classification like the other attention methods.
 We also omit vanilla attention so that we have a total of 8 mechanisms, and our overall attention operation is efficient (sub-quadratic time and space complexities).

 We initialise a separate multiheaded attention block for each mechanism and average all of their outputs when going back to the sequence features.
 The number of attention heads in each block is scaled such that the total number equals that of the homogeneous model.
 For example in the 6 layers, 8 heads configuration, each of our attention blocks has a single head.
 In the 1 layer 48 heads configuration, each has 6 heads.